joeferraro/MavensMate-SublimeText/README.md

 You must have MavensMate.app installed.
 Download MavensMate.app [here][mm_download] and place in /Applications

 ###Windows
-MavensMate.exe for Windows has not yet been built.
+TODO: We're looking for talented Windows developers to own MavensMate for Windows.
+Please visit the MavensMate project on GitHub for more information: https://github.com/joeferraro/MavensMate

 ###Linux
-MavensMate for Linux has not yet been built.
+TODO: We're looking for talented Linux developers to own MavensMate for Linux.
+Please visit the MavensMate project on GitHub for more information: https://github.com/joeferraro/MavensMate

 ##Install

-To install the Sublime Text Plugin for MavensMate, go to the "Plugins" menu in MavensMate and install the plugin.
+To install the Sublime Text Plugin for MavensMate, go to the "Plugins" menu in MavensMate.app and install the plugin.

 <img src="http://wearemavens.com/images/mm/plugins-menu.png" width="300"/>